creepersguitar/CI-project4/README.md

     - Fixed bug which does not make a page styled
     - fixed bugs which causes broken links
 **3.3** Refer to the 2.2 and 2.3
+**4** Testing
+    - Add more tests such as manual testing browser testing etc

-**6.3** This is saying to expand deployment part of readme
+    - Added different tests for different html files **6.3** This is saying to expand deployment part of readme
     - Expanded deployment part of readme file